 - Devotional prayers, such as the Rosary or parts of the Rosary are private prayers and should be done during the family hour of visitation.

-- The family is encouraged to participate fully in the funeral liturgy.
+- The family is encouraged to participate fully in the funeral liturgy, remember when planning the Mass, we are praying for the soul of the deceased.

 - Selections are provided with appropriate readings for a funeral liturgy.
 Please choose one reading from the Old Testament and one reading from the New Testament.

-- Care should be exercised in choosing readers for the liturgy who are participating Catholics who can remain poised and who are comfortable with the readings.
+- Care should be exercised in choosing readers for the liturgy, they should be a participating Catholic who can remain poised and who are comfortable with the readings.
+We ask that they be over the age of 16 years old.

 - Mass with or without cremains – although the Catholic teaching continues to stress the preference for burial or entombment of the body or the deceased, cremation is now permitted.
 The Church clearly prefers and urges that the body of the deceased be present for its funeral rites and the cremation take place after the full funeral liturgy with the body.
 With special permission, however, the bishops of the United States and the Holy See have authorized the celebration of a Catholic funeral liturgy with the cremated remains when the body is cremated before the funeral.

-- If the body is cremated before the funeral liturgy, the gathering space may be used for visitation prior to the funeral Liturgy.
+- If the body is cremated before the funeral liturgy, the gathering space may be used for a memorial visitation prior to the funeral Liturgy.

-- The Order of Christian Funerals clearly states that an appropriate, worthy container such as a classic urn is proper for the cremated remains, and
+- The Order of Christian Funerals clearly states that an appropriate, worthy container such as a classic urn is proper for the cremated remains

 - The remains are to be properly interned in a cemetery or columbarium.
 (Order of Christian Funeral, #417)